April 3, 2025

 THE PORTS

-Trade through California ports has remained stable over the last five years, however the mode by which goods are moved has shifted.
-Airports and Seaports continue to be the primary way by which goods are exported from California ports, but exports have declined at Seaports (-4.9%) during the last five years; in contrast, exports by Land Ports have grown a substantial 50.6%.
+Trade through California’s ports has remained stable over the last five years, however the mode by which goods are moved has shifted.
+Airports and Seaports continue to be the primary way by which goods are exported from California ports, but exports have declined at Seaports (-7.2%) over the last five years while exports through Land Ports have grown a substantial 48.6%.

-Imports through California ports are up 41.1% over the last five years and Seaports continue to account for the majority of import activity.
-However, imports through the state’s Seaports have only grown 37.9% over the last five years, while imports through Airports (58.7%) have grown at a quicker pace.
+Imports through California’s ports are up 50.3% over the last five years.
+Seaports continue to account for the majority of imports into the state, however imports through California Seaports have only grown 44% over the last five years.
+Imports through the state’s Airports (83.2%) have grown at a quicker pace during the same time.

-- California ports accounted for 11% of exports from the United States from October 2024 to December 2024, up 0.7 percentage points over the same period one year ago.
+- California ports accounted for 10.9% of all U.S. exports from Dec-24 to Feb-25, up 0.6 percentage points over the same period one year ago.

-- California ports accounted for 21% of imports into the United States from from October 2024 to December 2024, up 1.3 percentage points over the same period one year ago.
+- California ports accounted for 18.8% of U.S. imports from Dec-24 to Feb-25, down 1.4 percentage points from the same period one year ago.

 THE OUTLOOK